 - Math 140 Calculus For Life Scientists or Math 171 Calculus I

 Many of our best students attend local community colleges prior to transferring to WSU.
 Below is a list of suggested WSU courses to take locally and transfer into WSU.
-You can find your institution’s equivalent courses with our Transfer Course Search Tool or submit a course for evaluation with our Course Evaluation Request Form.
+You can find your institution’s equivalent courses with our Transfer Course Search Tool or submit a course for evaluation with our Course Evaluation Request.

 - BIOLOGY 107: Introductory to Cell Biology and Genetics